decameronn/fuzzy-theme/README.md

 # FuZZy Theme for Visual Studio Code

 ## News
 We are pleased to announce that we are working on a dark version of the theme.
 Stay tuned!

 ## About
 A light, eye-caring theme for VS Code, made with 🧡.
 All suggestions are welcome!
-🥋 FuZZy Dark Theme - Work in progress. 🥋

 ## Quick Install
 1. Open the extensions sidebar on VS Code (<kbd>Ctrl</kbd>+<kbd>X</kbd> or <kbd>Cmd</kbd>+<kbd>X</kbd>)